 “You can’t point the finger at anybody because so many different materials have availability issues right now.
 People who have been in this industry for over 30 years say they’ve never seen anything like it,” commented John Newcomb, the chief executive of the Builders Merchants Federation (BMF).

-Another COVID-19 Casualty
+Another COVID-19 casualty

-Many builders and contractors are now facing the prospect of facing heavy delays in project completion times, with lead times for concrete having increased to as much as three months.
+Many builders and contractors are now facing the prospect of heavy delays in project completion times, with lead times for concrete having increased to as much as three months.
 Roofers in particular are expected to struggle for the foreseeable future, with raw material costs having increased by around 50% to date.

-The issue has been caused by a variety of contributory factors, though has been greatly exacerbated by the temporary closures of many factories, mills and production facilities and throughout three consecutive lockdowns.
+The issue has been caused by a variety of contributory factors, though it has been greatly exacerbated by the temporary closures of many factories, mills, and production facilities and throughout three consecutive lockdowns.
 While the government showed lenience with regard to requirements for the construction sector to cease operations, producers are still struggling to catch up with pent-up demand for materials and supplies.

-“The jobbing builder has traditionally gone into a merchant and said I want three of this and six of that; those days are gone,”
+“The jobbing builder has traditionally gone into a merchant and said I want three of this and six of that; those days are gone.”

 “The key thing is not to go in expecting you can turn up at the door and just take those materials away, because that is not going to happen.”